maheshj01/PDSD-MicroService/notification_service/Readme.md

 ### Notification Service

 This service is responsible for sending email/app notifications to users.
+A cron job is scheduled to run every 24 hours to check for due dates and send notifications to users.

 10. View Due Date Notifications (Notification Service):